Michelada con Tequila

-If you love Bloody Mary’s, you’re going to love the Tequila Michelada, technically, it should be a Michelada con Tequila, but my Spanish is pretty bad.
-One of my friends from Costa Rica, who doesn’t speak English very well, tells me “My English isn’t very good looking” haha, well my Spanish isn’t very good looking either, but I try.
+If you love Bloody Mary’s, you’re going to love the Tequila Michelada.
+Technically, it should be a Michelada con Tequila, but my Spanish is pretty bad.
+One of my friends from Costa Rica, who doesn’t speak English very well, tells me “My English is not very good looking” haha, well my Spanish isn’t very good looking either, but I try.

-The Tequila Michelada is tequila, lime juice, a dash of hot sauce, Clamato and a Mexican lager over ice.
-It’s cool, refreshing and (allegedly) a great cure for hangovers, well, maybe the non-tequila version is a cure, I don’t think adding tequila to a hangover is a good idea, lol.
-Served in a chilled glass over ice with a salted rim, it’s perfect on a hot summers day.
+My Tequila Michelada recipe is tequila, lime juice, a dash of hot sauce, Clamato, and a Mexican lager over ice.
+It’s cool, refreshing, and (allegedly) a great cure for hangovers.
+Maybe the non-Tequila version is a cure, I don’t think adding Tequila to a hangover is a good idea, lol.
+Served in a chilled glass over ice with a salted rim, the Michelada con Tequila is perfect on a hot summer day.

-A traditional Michelada does not have Tequila in it, it’s excellent just the way it is.
-But I like the kick the tequila adds to the drink, makes it a little more of a cocktail rather than just a beer over ice.
+A traditional Michelada recipe does not have Tequila in it, it’s excellent just the way it is.
+However, I like the kick the tequila adds to the drink.
+It makes it a little more of a cocktail rather than just a beer over ice.

-All Latin American countries have their own slang, and what means something hip and cool in Mexico means absolutely nothing to someone from any other Spanish speaking country, and vice versa.
+All Latin American countries have their own slang.
+What means hip and cool in Mexico means absolutely nothing to someone from any other Spanish speaking country, and vice versa.
 A ‘Chela’ is Mexican slang for a cold beer and is a rough equivalent of the USA slang ‘Brew or Brewski’.
 ‘Helada’ literally translated as ‘Frost’ or ‘Icy’.
 Therefore, a beer served over ice would be ‘Mi Chela Helada’ or ‘My Ice-Cold Beer’.

 - 3 Ounces Tequila